mtolly/jammittools/README.md

     # On Windows and OS X, the official app's library location is used
     # if you do not specify this flag.
     # You can also specify the environment variable JAMMIT.
+    # Songs in the same folder as the program will also always be found.

     -T "My Song"
     # Exact search on title, instead of -t which is case-insensitive substring.